Who can participate?

 What are the requirements for the supervision phone position?

-My phone's battery does not last for 60 minutes.
+My phone's battery does not last for the full exam duration.
 What can I do?

 If you are using the online supervision system, you are required to connect your supervision phone to a charging cable during the exam setup.
 This ensures that your phone remains powered throughout the entire exam and supervision period.
 Make sure to have a charger and power outlet available before starting the exam.